-The Ontario Centres of Excellence (OCE) recently announced its support for six technology adoption projects through its OCE REACH program.
+The Ontario Centre of Innovation (OCI) recently announced its support for six technology adoption projects through its OCI REACH program.
 REACH stands for “Resources for Evaluating, Adopting and Capitalizing on Innovative Healthcare Technology”.
 OCE has awarded a total of $4.3 million in Ontario government grants to support these innovation procurement projects.
 Each project is expected to provide new ways to procure solutions that allow health care organizations to operate more effectively, boost patient satisfaction, and improve health outcomes.

 During its second round of funding, the program awarded Ontario government grants to following healthcare organizations:

 - Mackenzie Health

 - Southlake Regional Health Centre

 - The Centre for Family Medicine Family Health Team eHealth Centre of Excellence